onap/archive-aai-esr-server/docs/index.rst

 AAI-esr-server
 ------------------------------------------------

-ESR provide a way to register external system which not included in ONAP system, mainly inclouded VIM/VNFM/EMS/thirdparty SDNC. esr-server as the backend of exteral system register service mainly include the system register information preprocessing, system available check.
+ESR provide a way to register external system which not included in ONAP system, mainly inclouded VIM/VNFM/EMS/thirdparty SDNC. esr-server as the backend of external system register service mainly include the system register information preprocessing, system available check.

 ESR comprises two modules: the esr server module and the esr gui module.
 And both esr service and esr gui belongs A&AI.